wp-plugins/squirrly-seo/readme.txt

 == Changelog ==

+= 1.0.4 =
+* Fixed the register URL and Login messages

 = 1.0.3 =
 * Added Support and link to dashboard in Happiness bar
 * Changed the keyword suggestion design